BlazingTwist/SoftwareTesting_LabWork/reports/report2.md

 ![](Exercise_27_assignment.png)

 In this case I would test that one of the possible results of this method is present as the return value of this function.
-In relation to JPacman, I would create a level where I know what returns I can get and then test until I get all possible returns.
+Currently, the `randomMove()` method creates a new Random Number Generator every time it is called - that smells!
+Instead it should obtain a new random number from an existing generator.
+If that was the case, it would also mean that we can mock the generator and eliminate the randomness in our tests.

 <br/>